 DHQ provides an independent, confidential, colleague-to-colleague support service to assist doctors and medical students.

 Staffed by volunteer senior GP’s with experience in doctors’ health.

 How does it work?

 When you call the Helpline, an agent at our paging service will answer your call.
-They will ask you for a name and contact number on which our on call GP or counsellor can reach you.
+They will ask you for a name and contact number on which our on call GP can reach you.

 Please note that the Helpline is not a crisis line.
 DHQ assists doctors and students by providing a first point of contact to discuss their concerns and to provide support and advice, in a non-judgmental and confidential space.

 This telephone helpline is staffed by senior General Practitioners, supported by specialists experienced in assisting colleagues suffering from a wide range of health or stress-related problems.